The Life Sciences Law Review: Mexico

 Non-tariff requirements are also applicable.
 For medicines and pharmaceuticals, these are generally subject to the issuance of an import or export permit by COFEPRIS.
 Medical devices are generally only subject to presentation to the customs authorities of the corresponding MA.

-Other products subject to controls may include those bound for wellness purposes, certain kinds of food and beverage and other apparently unrelated items which may represent a health risk.
+Other products subject to controls may include those bound for wellness purposes, certain kinds of food and beverage and other apparently unrelated items that may represent a health risk.

 xiii Controlled substances